Battle of Pratapgarh: Battle of Jawali

 The mountainous terrain favoured the Maratha infantry, rendering the Adilshah cavalry ineffective.
 As a result, Afzal Khans surviving commanders escaped with the remainder of the army and sought refuge in Wai.
-Even Mambaji Bhosale who was the brother of Shahaji Bhonsale and was fighting to kill Shivaji maharaj at that time was shown no mercy.
+Even Mambaji Bhosale who was the brother of Shahaji Bhosale and was fighting to kill Shivaji Maharaj lat that time was shown no mercy.
 He too was eliminated despite being the uncle of Shivaji Maharaj!!
 The Marathas won the battle and captured notable figures.
 However, the Maratha cavalry arrived too late to attack the enemy campsite, as they had fled.

 Aftermath

 Adilshahi forces lost their artillery, 65 elephants, 4000 horses, 1200 camels, jewels worth 300,000 Rupees, 1,000,000 Rupees, heaps of precious cloths, tents to the Marathas.
 They also lost their money and grain stored at Wai.

 5,000 Adilshahi soldiers were killed and almost as many were wounded.
 3,000 soldiers were imprisoned, and the remainder were allowed to go home in defeat.
 The Marathas lost 1,734 soldiers, while 420 soldiers were wounded.

 As it was policy of Shivaji to humanely treat the defeated army, neither the men nor women were sold as slaves or molested.
 Wounded commanders were offered treatment deserving of their rank and either imprisoned or sent back to Bijapur.
 Some of the defeated Adilshahi generals like Siddi Hilal changed their loyalties and joined the Marathas to serve under Shivaji Maharaj.
 Two of Afzal khan’s sons were captured by the Marathas but were let off by the Shivaji Maharaj.
 Fazal khan (son of Afzal khan) and the Adilshahi soldiers with him who were badly injured were shown a safe passage out of the forest of Jawli by Prataprao More.
 Shivaji Maharaj also buried Afzal Khan as per Islamic customs and build his tomb near Pratapgarh, as per his philosophy of ‘once the enemy is dead, the enmity is dead too’.

 The sword of honour was presented to Kanhoji Jedhe for his invaluable and outstanding performance of service to Shivaji.
 The relatives of the killed soldiers were offered service in the Maratha army.
 Families without any male left alive to support the family were awarded pensions.
 Heroes of the war were rewarded with medals, kada (bracelets) and horses.